Live chat is no longer just a channel for delivering quick customer support.

 Entice customers with FOMO ⌛

 The fear of missing out, or FOMO, is a powerful eCommerce marketing tool that can drive fast conversions.
 With the help of an accounting system, you can identify items that are low in stock.
-Should a customer have this item in their cart, you can send a message encouraging them to make a purchase before stock runs out.
+Should a customer have this item in their cart, you can send a message encouraging them to purchase before stock runs out.

 Communicate your payment options 💸

 Along with digital wallet payment options like Google Pay and Apple Pay, consider using alternative options like Klarna to entice customers to checkout using their preferred method.
 If you’re a B2B company, you might communicate that your invoice program takes card payments directly from invoices in a single click to highlight just how effortless your checkout process is.

 The best thing about using live chat to reduce cart abandonment is that both AI chatbots and live agents can work in harmony.
 AI chatbots can initiate conversations and communicate general information.
 Meanwhile, your live agents can handle more complex issues.

 AI product recommendation engines can analyze the behavioural and transactional data of your website visitors to create shopper profiles.
 These profiles are utilized by AI chatbots, enabling them to make personalized product recommendations.